Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 Lowered Hearths

 If the fire sits lower than the hearth extension, your fireplace has a lowered hearth.
-Typically, the difference is 3 inches or less
+Typically, the difference is 3 inches or less.

 wrench icon Pro Tip: